 Many students choose to combine MES with learning a European language through the Faculty of Modern and Medieval Languages (MML).
 As you learn a Middle Eastern language from scratch, you can continue in a language you’re already familiar with.
 A combined degree in MES and MML offers access to a wide variety of paper choices, including topics in linguistics, comparative literature, and Audio Visual Media.

 The year abroad in your third year is where all that book learning comes to life.
 Living in a place, speaking the language, and conducting research in the language provides students the chance to obtain a deeper level of knowledge and appreciation for the cultures and histories of the region.
 The year abroad requires you to put what you’ve learned to use in a totally new environment.
 During at least eight months of your third year you will study, maybe work or volunteer, make new friends, and consolidate your language skills in the Middle East.
+All year abroad plans need approval by the Faculty Board.
+Please note students for 2017 entry exact details of the year abroad are still being finalised.

 The Department of Middle Eastern Studies holds Undergraduate Open Days in mid-March and early July each year.
 The Open Day provides an excellent opportunity for you and your parents to meet academic staff from the Department and to ask any questions that you might have about our courses.